 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

-Degenerative Myelopathy (DM) Moderate - High Covered under comprehensive plans.
-A progressive spinal cord disease with no cure.
-Treatment focuses on physiotherapy and management to maintain quality of life.
-DNA testing is available to identify at-risk dogs through OFA.
+Degenerative Myelopathy (DM) Moderate - High A progressive spinal cord condition with no cure.
+Covered under comprehensive plans for diagnostic workup and supportive care.
+DNA testing can identify at-risk dogs.

-Gastric Dilatation-Volvulus (Bloat/GDV) High Covered under comprehensive and most mid-tier plans as an emergency condition.
-German Shepherds' deep chest makes them particularly susceptible.
-This is a life-threatening emergency requiring immediate surgery - a strong argument for comprehensive cover.
+Gastric Dilatation-Volvulus (Bloat/GDV) Moderate - High German Shepherds' deep chest makes them particularly susceptible.
+This is a life-threatening emergency requiring immediate surgery.
+Covered under comprehensive and most mid-tier plans.

-Disclaimer: Treatment costs shown are indicative estimates based on publicly available NZ veterinary pricing data as of early 2026.
-Actual costs vary depending on your location, vet practice, severity of the condition, and treatment approach.
-These figures are not quotes.
-Always consult your veterinarian for diagnosis and treatment options.
+Disclaimer: Treatment costs shown are indicative estimates based on publicly available Australian veterinary pricing data and PetSure claims information as of early 2026.
+Actual costs vary by location, practice, severity, and treatment approach.
+Consult your vet.
+Refer to the Australian Veterinary Association for guidance.
 If you've noticed something incorrect, please let us know.

 What Affects Your German Shepherd Insurance Premium